 My childhood was happy.
-I was born into a family living in Ohio that had financial resources, and my parents deeply cared about me.
+I was born in Ohio to a family that had financial resources, and my parents deeply cared about me.
 I was the first-born.
-My family had one other child—a daughter, who was born three years after me.
+My family had one other child—a daughter—who was born three years after me.
 My sister Karen and I enjoy a fulfilling relationship to this day.

-In high school, I did very well academically, and also excelled athletically.
+In high school, I did very well academically and excelled athletically.
 Upon my graduation, I was nominated as the most outstanding scholar-athlete.
 I was also accepted at an Ivy League school, Dartmouth, where I planned to major in philosophy.

-In 1972, at age eighteen, I moved to Dartmouth.
+In 1972, at the age of 18, I moved to Dartmouth.
 I did very well in my coursework for a year.
-However, the majority of my friends smoked marijuana, and I began to smoke with them regularly.
+However, most of my friends smoked marijuana, and I began to smoke with them regularly.
 I also experimented with LSD.

-On New Year’s Day of 1974, I arrived in Frankfurt, Germany, where I would study for ten weeks as a foreign exchange student.
+On New Year’s Day of 1974, I arrived in Frankfurt, Germany, where I studied for 10 weeks as a foreign exchange student.
 On my arrival, I took a train to Amsterdam, Holland, where I met a Dutch girl who invited me to live with her when I finished school.
-I later wrote her a letter from the States, as I was interested in maintaining the relationship.
-I promised to return, but never did.
+I later wrote her a letter from the United States, as I was interested in maintaining the relationship.
+I promised to return but never did.

 During my German language studies program, I developed severe paranoia.
-I became suspicious of other people, worried they wanted to harm me.
-I neglected my studies, and was regularly smoking hash.
-I was living with an old German widow, and she threatened to call the police on me because of the drug abuse.
+I became suspicious of other people, worried that they wanted to harm me.
+I neglected my studies and was regularly smoking hash.
+I was living with an old German widow, and she threatened to call the police on me because of the drug use.

-My language program was scored as pass or fail, and despite learning very little German, I passed and boarded a plane for America.
+My language program was scored as pass or fail, and despite learning very little German, I passed and boarded a plane back to America.

 But on my return, my paranoia worsened.
-Everywhere I went in society, I thought people knew who I was and were “out to get me.”
-If I stopped into a grocery store to buy food, I was worried that the cashier was going to kill me.
+Everywhere I went, I thought people knew who I was and were “out to get me.”
+If I stopped at a grocery store to buy food, I was worried that the cashier was going to kill me.

-When they noticed my behavior, my parents were even more worried, but I was already seeing a doctor and on medication.
+When my parents noticed my behavior, they were even more worried, but I was already seeing a doctor and on medication.

 During the next four years, I barely managed to get through each day.
 But despite my struggles, I finally decided to return to school.
 I was just two quarters away from graduating.

 On my return to Dartmouth, I was still smoking pot and abusing alcohol.
 I soon had another psychotic episode while in my dormitory, hearing voices, and yelling back at the voices.
-I was taken by police to Dartmouth’s mental health center.
-After I was there for a couple of weeks, I was discharged, and prohibited from continuing my studies.
+Police took me to Dartmouth’s mental health center.
+After I was there for a couple of weeks, I was discharged and prohibited from continuing my studies.

-Fortunately, at that time, my mother intervened, desperate to get me help, and convinced me to completely stop all alcohol and drug use.
+Fortunately, at that time, my mother intervened.
+She was desperate to get me help, and she convinced me to completely stop all alcohol and drug use.
 I never used alcohol and drugs again.

-Over the next ten years, I continued living at home and working for my dad while frequently moving in and out of hospitals due to my voices and erratic behavior.
-My mother and I moved to Tennessee where I participated in a program for those struggling with mental health issues, located on a farm.
-For fifteen years, I moved with my mother from place to place, trying multiple mental health programs, desperate for help.
+Over the next 10 years, I continued living at home and working for my dad.
+During that time I also frequently moved in and out of hospitals due to my voices and erratic behavior.
+After that, my mother and I moved to Tennessee where I participated in a program for people struggling with mental health issues.
+For the next 15 years, I moved with my mother from place to place, trying many mental health programs, desperate for help.

 Then something happened which I had thought to be impossible.
 After two to three months on clozapine, I began to stabilize.
 My psychosis and symptoms gradually started to decrease.
 I felt better both mentally and physically.
 After four to five months, I felt I was a new person.